“Oh, say can you see

 Still yet below, a cavernous basement provides not only abundant storage space and accommodation for at least 4 cars, but also another entertaining space in the form of a secret hideway, offering an opportunity to put your own spin on this bonus room.
 Cellar?
 Whiskey bar?
 Poker den?
 Pool room?
 Or perhaps, a home gymnasium?
 Rarely is this kind of abundant space and flexibility found in a family home.

-With the site’s owner and master builder on track for a pre-Christmas completion date on the luxury renovation of this character Queenslander, Patterson has instead opted to take the property to market now.
+With the site’s owner and master builder on track for an early-2022 completion date on the luxury renovation of this character Queenslander, Patterson has instead opted to take the property to market now.
 As Sam explains, “I convinced the owners to let me list the property early given the incredibly strong demand we are experiencing in the local area.
 Given that this will be a landmark home in one of Brisbane’s best performing and most highly sought after premier suburbs, I’m committed to taking the time now to once more find the perfect owner who will also appreciate and fall in love with this property because family homes like this don’t just come along everyday.”